-In this article our discussion is specific to Genesys Contact Center and the use of virtual queues for reporting purposes.
+In this article, our discussion is specific to Genesys Contact Center and the use of virtual queues for reporting purposes.
 We should clarify that this article is not about virtual queuing or the concept of receiving a callback instead of physically waiting for an agent.
-In Genesys software, virtual queues can be used to achieve greater call detail in real-time and historical reporting.
+In Genesys software, virtual queues can achieve greater call detail in real-time and historical reporting.

 What is a Virtual Queue?

 In Genesys, a virtual queue is a logical queue that represents an internal queue.
 To understand this statement, it is important to understand how the SIP Server manages a call.
 When a call arrives at the SIP Server, the SIP Server parks the call and asks Genesys software URS (Universal Routing Software) for a destination for the call.
 When the SIP Server “parks” the call, it effectively places the call in its large single internal generic queue.
 For routing, no other steps are necessary since this generic queue allows for routing techniques such as skills-based routing.
 However, if you need to be able to differentiate or report on the type of calls, the internal queue will not provide that level of granularity.
 This is where virtual queues can help.

 As an example, what if you want a report on the count of assistance calls you received?
 How do you separate these calls from the other calls in the internal queue?
 Or, what if you want to know the average agent wait time, but there is a self-service IVR presented to the caller before they are queued for an agent?
 How would you separate the self-service IVR time from the actual agent wait time?